Nate Albert

-Nathan Albert (born 1970) is an American music executive, songwriter, producer and guitar player.
-He is currently the Executive Vice President of A&R at Warner Records a division of Warner Music Group.
+Nathan Robert Albert (born November 26, 1970) is an American music executive, songwriter, producer and guitar player.
+He is currently the President of Giant Music, a division of The Azoff Company.
+He was previously the Executive Vice President of A&R at Warner Records, a division of Warner Music Group.
 He was previously Executive Vice President of A&R at Capitol Records and Senior Vice President of A&R at Republic Records.
 He lives in Los Angeles, California.

 Mighty Mighty Bosstones

 Albert began his music career when he helped form The Mighty Mighty Bosstones at 13 years old, playing lead guitar for the platinum-selling band for seventeen years.
 During his time with the Bosstones, Albert performed on numerous television shows—including Saturday Night Live, Late Night with David Letterman, Late Night with Conan O’Brien and The Jon Stewart Show—as well as Paramount Pictures’ Amy Heckerling-directed film Clueless.
 Albert and the Bosstones also co-headlined Lollapalooza, Warped Tour, the Tibetan Freedom Concert and Horde Tour alongside such acts as Beck, the Beastie Boys, Pavement, Sonic Youth, Rancid and Neil Young.
 At the height of the Bosstones’ success, Albert left the band to pursue a degree at Brown University.
+He would eventually return for their final studio album in 2021.